tomvlt1/pdftoexcel/README.md

 1. Navigate to the very last sheet called summary
 2. Follow the instructions on the page
     1. Copy paste the formulas into the cells above (dont copy the quotation marks)
-    2. delete the text below
+    2. Delete the instruction text below
     3. drag down the cells all the way until the end
     4. filter out the NA’s from ClientAccountID and filter out the 1 from best id